-John Dudrey is a senior associate in the firm’s Labor and Employment Group.
+John Dudrey is a litigation associate in the firm’s Labor and Employment Group.
 His practice focuses on assisting clients with complex labor and employment litigation matters.
 John has experience assisting with state and federal jury trials and administrative proceedings, including NLRB proceedings.
-Prior to joining Stoel Rives, John was an associate at Barran Liebman LLP (2008-2012), head law clerk at the U.S. Attorney’s Office for the District of Oregon (2007-2008), and summer clerk at Williams Fredrickson, LLC.

 The federal Occupational Safety and Health Administration (“OSHA”) announced late last week that it was rescinding its 2013 “Fairfax” memorandum, which allowed union representatives to participate in workplace safety walk-throughs.
 Here is the background.
 Soon after the Occupational Health and Safety Act (“the Act”) passed in 1970, OSHA interpreted the law to allow employees to accompany … Continue Reading